oknozor/butler/README.md

     # ✔ prerequisites checks passed
     ```

-2. Push you changes to git
+2. Push your changes to git

     📍 **Verify** all the `*.sops.yaml` and `*.sops.yml` files under the `./ansible`, `./kubernetes`, and `./terraform` folders are **encrypted** with SOPS